 Welcome to the Becky Gates Children's Center (BGCC).
 We are a licensed and accredited early childhood education facility on the campus of Texas A&M University.
-The Becky Gates Children's Center is an auxiliary and operates under the Division of Student Affairs.
+The Becky Gates Children's Center is an auxiliary and operates under the Division of Academic & Strategic Collaborations.
 We are also supported by the University.

-The Becky Gates Children's Center is located across from the Garden Apartments off Hensel Drive, and is on the Aggie bus route.
-We have space for 165 children totaling 12 classrooms for the children of Texas A&M University students, staff, and faculty.
-We accept children ages 12 months - 6 years.
-The Becky Gates Children's Center is open year round M-F from 7:30 AM - 5:30 PM.
+The Becky Gates Children's Center is located across from the Garden Apartments off Hensel Drive and is on the Aggie bus route.
+We are licensed for 200 children ages 12 months - school age.
+BGCC has 12 classrooms plus the multipurpose room for summer school age for the children of Texas A&M University students, staff, and faculty.
+The Becky Gates Children's Center is open year-round M-F from 7:30 AM - 5:30 PM.
 We follow the Texas A&M University staff calendar in addition to our professional development days.
 BGCC contracts enrollment on a semester basis (fall, spring, and summer).